 Home Economics Day

 Get in the kitchen and get cooking and baking.
 Your kids are going to be engaged in reading, in math, fine motor skills and so much more.
 Plus you need up with, hopefully, a tasty meal, dessert or snack.

 Nature Study Day

 This is something we are going to be doing more of this year.
 Some scheduled nature study days, instead of just something we do in the summer.
 You can learn about nature all year long, such as learning about snowy owls in the Saskatchewan winter.

 How about spending all day with arts.
 You could watch a documentary or read a book about a certain artist and then take the time to create a piece in their style of art.

-I find it helps to have a back up plan for crafts too, like a theme of crafts that we can do through the day.
+I find it helps to have a backup plan for crafts too, like a theme of crafts that we can do throughout the day.
 GreenKidsCrafts is great for this as they include everything needed for doing their crafts.

 What do you do when you just don’t feel like doing school but still want an educational day?